md-ash-dot/mildew-detector/README.md

 - The dataset is a collection of cherry leaf images provided by Farmy & Foods, taken from their crops.
 - The training data to fit the model come from the [cherry_leaves kaggle dataset](https://www.kaggle.com/datasets/codeinstitute/cherry-leaves).
 This dataset contains a total of 4208 images for both healthy and powdery mildew contained cherry leaves.
   - Train data - target: healthy or not; features: all images

+## Cross Industry Standard Process for Data Mining (CRISP-DM)

+### Business understanding

+- Business case assessment provided by Code Institute.
+- The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.
+- The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.

+### Data Understanding

+- Data collection.
+- Data from the Kaggle dataset was fetched and saved as raw data.

+### Data Preparation

+- Data cleaning: Check and remove non image files
+- Split train validation set
+- Set Image shape
+- Average and variability of images per label
+- Load image shapes and labels in an array
+- Plot and save mean variability of images per label
+- Difference between average healthy and powdery mildew contained leaf
+- Image montage
+- Image data augmentation

+### Modelling

+- Create model - Convolution Neural Network(CNN)
+- Fit created ML model with train set
+- save model

+### Evaluation

+- Plot model learning curve for model training loss and accuracy
+- Evaluate model on test set
+- Load random image to predict
+- Convert image to array and prepare for prediction.
+- Predict class probabilities and evaluate.

 ## Dashboard Design